Apple picking in the Netherlands: celebrate the Dutch autumn

 🍏 Landgoed de Olmenhorst (between Amsterdam & The Hague)

-You can pick apples at Landgoed de Olmenhorst from September 14 to November 3.
-It’s open for picking on Wednesdays from 1 PM to 5 PM, Saturday and Sunday from 10 AM to 5 PM, and during the autumn break, you can pick apples any day.
+You can pick apples at Landgoed de Olmenhorst from September 6 to October 26.
+It’s open for picking on Wednesdays from 1 PM to 5 PM, Saturdays and Sundays from 10 AM to 5 PM.
+During the autumn break from October 18 to 26, you can pick apples any day.

 📍 Lisserweg 481, 2165 AS, Lisserbroek